 Comprehensive Male Blood Work Panel:

-- TSH Free T4.
+- TSH Free T4 (thyroxine).
 T4 is the primary hormone produced by the thyroid gland.
 Its function is to navigate through the blood to particular targeted cells, then convert to triiodothyronine (T3).
 T4 is not as active as T3.
 A good analogy is this: T4 delivers the instructions from the thyroid, then T3 gets to work to carry out the mission.
 However, you need both T-3 and T-4 at optimum levels.

 - Lipid Panel With LDL/HDL Ratio.
 The lipid panel with LDL/HDL ratio test is a comprehensive cholesterol test that measures the proportion of the “good cholesterol” HDL and the “bad cholesterol” LDL.
 The levels of both these cholesterol types are reliable predictors of heart attacks.
 In addition to cholesterol, lipids include triglycerides.

 - Testosterone Free and Total.
-The testosterone free and total test measures both “free” and “bound” testosterone.
+The testosterone-free and total test measures both “free” and “bound” testosterone.
 A little-known fact is that most of the testosterone circulating in the body is bound to proteins in the blood (SHBG and albumin)…as much as 96%.
 That leaves as little as 4% of the body’s testosterone circulating as beneficial free testosterone.
 This condition must be addressed to ensure you receive maximum benefit from hormone replacement therapy.